eughenio/vagrant-saltstack-lemp/README.md

 _After install Vagrant(http://www.vagrantup.com/) and Virtualbox(https://www.virtualbox.org/) in your machine, do you have to do:_

 1. _Clone this repo_
-2. _Type in you terminal: vagrant up_
+2. _Type in your terminal: vagrant up_

 ## What have inside